 3. Laptop NumLock

-Many laptops address the lack of a number pad by including a hidden numeric keypad activated by the NumLock key.
-The numbers will usually be highlighted in a color different than that of the regular keys — they’re often gray or blue.
-They also often share the 7, 8, and 9 keys in the number row.
+Many laptops address the lack of a number pad by including a hidden numpad activated by the NumLock key.
+The numbers will usually be highlighted in a color different than that of the regular keys (usually gray or blue).
+If you’re trying to locate them, they often share the 7, 8, and 9 keys in the top number row.

 4. iPhone and iPad Number Pads